Video: Albuquerque woman harasses and throws rock at police officer

 Officer: All right.

-However, a DWI investigation isn’t he focus of this story.
+However, a DWI investigation isn’t the focus of this story.
 It’s about a woman named Jasmine Romero, who interrupted the officer’s investigation.

 The officer threatens Romero with handcuffs when she refused to leave.